 There is nothing worse than trying to sleep if you are cold.
 If you are in a camper trailer you have a slight advantage in that the bed is up off the ground.
-A good woolen underlay can help insulate against the cold, as can good quality woolen filled doona’s.
+A good woollen underlay can help insulate against the cold, as can good quality woollen filled doona’s.
 For the kids, camp stretchers are a better alternative to air mattresses as they get them up off the ground.

-We also put mats on the floor and have woolen blankets that go on top of the camp stretchers.
+We also put mats on the floor and have woollen blankets that go on top of the camp stretchers.
 If you are using sleeping bags, you need one that is correctly ‘rated’ for the temperatures you are camping in.

 A summer weight sleeping bag is not going to do the job if you are camped in the Snowy Mountains in the middle of winter.
 To find the right sleeping bag for your needs it can be very worthwhile to talk to the people at your local camping store.
 Most stores have a good range of sleeping bags suitable for all sorts of different weather conditions and can advise you on the best for the type of camping you will be doing.